 Player character Halflings are restless souls who chafed at the bucolic lifestyle of Halfling communities or grew up outside the traditional shire.
-They picked up some combat skills along the way, but are not strong combatants in a close-up fight.
-However, Halflings are naturally stealthy and have an aptitude for marksmanship.
+They picked up some combat skills along the way but are not strong combatants in a close-up fight.
+However, Halflings are naturally agile and have an aptitude for marksmanship.
+They gain +1 on all attempts to Dodge attacks and gain +1 to hit on all missile attacks.
 Combined with their penchant for luck and access to a large number of Skills, Halfling characters shine in a support role.